+While no clear contribution of $\Sigmares^0$ states is found, their possible presence is considered among alternative models.
+The phase-space distributions are fully described by resonant contributions, with no need for additional nonresonant terms.

 The \Xicp polarization in the $\tilde{B}$ system is determined directly by the amplitude fit, while that in the \textit{lab} system is measured via a separate fit in which the amplitude-model parameters are fixed to those determined in the other polarization system.
 This strategy, different with respect to that employed for the \Lcpkpi analysis~\cite{LHCb-PAPER-2022-002}, is motivated by the higher level of background contributions affecting the \Xicpkpi decay channel.
 In particular, charm-meson decays produce peaking structures in the \textit{lab} system $\cos\theta_p$ distribution.
 The effect on \textit{lab} system polarization due to the removal of this background source, which distorts the $\cos\theta_p$ distribution, is corrected for by exploiting both the simulation sample and the amplitude model determined in the $\tilde{B}$ frame.